 Available on the ULTRAVOX album ‘Brilliant’ via EMI Music

 LICHTMOND is an ambitious audio-visual project led by sound architects Giorgio and Martin Koppehele to “Experience Dreamlike Time”.
-Very progressive in its outlook with “A magic triangle of electronics, ethno and rock songs”, Ure featured on load vocals and said on the album notes: “For me LICHTMOND is a unique combination of music, visuals and brilliant imagination.
+Very progressive in its outlook with “A magic triangle of electronics, ethno and rock songs”, Ure featured on lead vocals and said on the album notes: “For me LICHTMOND is a unique combination of music, visuals and brilliant imagination.
 All coming together to make one great big piece of art.
 Enjoy it!”

 Available on the MIDGE URE album ‘Fragile’ via Hypertension Music

-‘Glorious’ not only reunited our hero with Rusty Egan but also Chris Payne who co-wrote ‘Fade To Grey’; Ure told The Electricity Club: “I liked the music, Chris Payne and Rusty had done a great job but I didn’t think the song / melody / lyrics were strong enough… I stripped the demo down to the basic track, edited it down into a more ‘song like’ format and started working on a glorious melody.
+‘Glorious’ not only reunited our hero with Rusty Egan but also Chris Payne who co-wrote ‘Fade To Grey’; Ure said: “I liked the music, Chris Payne and Rusty had done a great job but I didn’t think the song / melody / lyrics were strong enough… I stripped the demo down to the basic track, edited it down into a more ‘song like’ format and started working on a glorious melody.
 I added the main melodic synth line and layered guitars over it, ending with the ‘hopefully’ uplifting solo over the outro”.